johnroutledge/milestone-project-1/README.md

 ### Code

 - Javascript for the scroll up/down navbar was taken from w3schools.com
-- Matt Rudge at Code Institute for the basics behind the Bootstrap Grid and also collapsible navbar.
+- Matt Rudge at Code Institute for the basics behind the Bootstrap Grid, collapsible navbar and icon hover transitioning code from the 'Bootstrap 4 Mini-Project".
 - Brian O'Grady at Code Institute for the 'hero-zoom' idea and code from the 'Love Running' tutorial.

 ### Acknowledgements